 An AR History

 AR has a lengthier past than you would expect.
 A huge contraption with wires and pipes hanging over the consumer was an unwieldy matter.
 Due to his menacing presence, it was known as the Sword of Damocles.
-It offered an unimpressive user interface relative to present tech: In the user’s perspective, basic wireframe visuals were layered, giving the appearance being in a different universe.
+It offered an unimpressive user interface relative to present tech: From the user’s perspective, basic wireframe visuals were layered, giving the appearance of being in a different universe.
 The public generally dismissed the system, but it helped pave the way for AR inventions that are more realistic today.

-Thirty-three years rapidly-forward: With its Google Glass initiative, Google has made the first noisy splash in the AR room.
+Thirty-three years rapidly forward: With its Google Glass initiative, Google has made the first noisy splash in the AR room.
 The breakthrough didn’t transform current life as we know it, but it did get people to talk.
 More notably, it shifted individuals to investigate AR’s realistic Mobile App Developer Dubai implementations.
 Google Glass offered a great deal: a head-mounted monitor displayed real-time user knowledge, including walking directions, landmarks details, and more.
 It might have been a brilliant idea, but it wasn’t yet ready for the mainstream.
 And the weird-looking lenses holding up mainstream recognition, and the need to wear corrective lenses to monitor most 3D television displays, 3D did not take off in homes in almost the same way.

 The Blast of Truth in Augment

-An AR app for iPhone and Android has been installed hundreds of thousands of transactions, ruling in success for a couple of months and more users simultaneously than the smartphone network Facebook.
+An AR app for iPhone and Android has been installed for hundreds of thousands of transactions, ruling in success for a couple of months and more users simultaneously than the smartphone network Facebook.
 Of course, I’ve referred to Pokémon Go, the little AR app that won nearly half a billion dollars from its parent company, Squeenix.
 It didn’t have a headphone involved.
 Users only wanted their mobile to play.
 The game introduced a thrilling real-life dimension by sending players searching the roads, visiting galleries, and touristic attractions searching for Pokemon, turning the “reality” element of augmented reality into motion.
 (Intended by Pun.)

 iPhone Gives AR to Everyone

 The true transition will begin now that individuals are growing more familiar with AR as part of their daily lives.
 AR has had the potential to revolutionize how we connect with the people, but a disproportionately high price tag and bulky infrastructure historically hobbled it.
-There’s a lot of interesting goods coming onto the market that might be popular.
+There are a lot of interesting goods coming onto the market that might be popular.
 Hololens is soon going to be a product shifter, and it will also achieve traction if everyone finds out what the Magical Leap is.
 All those items would clash with a computer that virtually everybody already has and uses daily — the mobile.

 That is right.
 It seems like the small mobile is the major mover in the AR game.
 Nearly everybody has one.
-It is incredibly development company-friendly.
+It is incredibly developing and company-friendly.
 Write software for one device, port it to another, and immediately one billion devices in the hands of potential clients will have access to the next hot App Developer Dubai.
 Development teams can sell their applications as low as $0.99, but they are far more likely to be customer-free and advertising-supported.
 The threshold for AR business entry was never smaller.

 Now that the question becomes: “What will be the next ground-breaking AR app?
 It’s an exciting idea, particularly now that people are comfortable looking at the world from their screens, thanks to Pokémon Go.